 Hot Weather Trout Fishing Tips From Guides

-Fish The Shade: I will ofen seek out shaded areas on hot sunny days.
+Fish The Shade: I will often seek out shaded areas on hot sunny days.
 Fish in these areas often feel more secure and are not bothered by the sunlight.

-Sight Fishing and Stealth: Becuase of the low clear water I can often sight fish for large trout feeding.
-A high vantage point on a tall bank is a great wat to local feeding fish.
+Sight Fishing and Stealth: Because of the low clear water I can often sight fish for large trout feeding.
+A high vantage point on a tall bank is a great way to local feeding fish.
 I will also sometimes just sit and scan the water for 5 or 10 minutes looking for flashes from the sides and belly of feeding fish.

 Once I find them I use stealth tactics to target specific trout.
-Unfortunetly many angler just stomp into a pool making lots of noise and they spook trout before they even cast.
-This is a big mistake I see many angler make.
+Unfortunately, many anglers just stomp into a pool making lots of noise and they spook trout before they even cast.
+This is a big mistake I see many anglers make.

 Big Baits and Big Flies: I will often use lures or large streamer flies to locate and sometimes catch large trout.
 Often trout will move on a lure or a streamer but not hit it.
-I watch the lure and streamer flies the entire time to local these semi-active fish.
-One located I will smaller flies and boats to try and entice them to bite.
+I watch the lure and streamer fly the entire time to local these semi-active fish.
+Once located, I will fish smaller flies and baits to try and entice them to bite.

 Your Hot Weather Trout Fishing Gear